arnold-c/OutbreakDetection/manuscript/manuscript.typ

 )
 <fig-accuracy>

-Introducing a lag in test result reporting necessarily decreases surveillance accuracy because an alert can only begin once the test results are available, which increases the chance that an outbreak, that on average last for 149 days, will end before results can be translated to an alert.
-In turn, this results in a reduction of the proportion of alerts that are correct, but not the proportion of outbreaks that are detected (@fig-alert-proportion-correct, @fig-outbreak-detect-proportion-correct): as a single outbreak can be associated with multiple alerts (the rolling average of test positive case results may fluctuate above and below the outbreak alert threshold), introducing a test result lag does not impact the ability of an initial alert to be correctly linked to an outbreak, but subsequent alerts that were previously correctly linked to an outbreak can be shifted such that they no longer correspond with an outbreak.
-The delay in test results do however, result in a different optimized threshold (T#sub([O])) (@fig-alert-threshold).
+Introducing a lag in test result reporting can decrease surveillance accuracy.
+This will occur if an alert occurs within the duration of the lag (e.g., 14 days) of the end of the outbreak.
+If it is the first alert, then it will be recorded as an outbreak for which there was no alert, reducing the proportion of outbreaks that are correctly identified (our definition of sensitivity).
+If it is a subsequent alert, recall that multiple alerts may occur within a single outbreak, then it will be recorded as an alert for which there was no outbreak, reducing the proportion of alerts that occur during an outbreak (our definition of positive predictive value).
+This will disproportionately affect shorter outbreaks.
-For the conditions simulated here, introducing a 14-day lag in test reporting for a perfect test reduces the surveillance accuracy by $approx$ 3%.
+For the conditions simulated here, introducing a 14-day lag in test reporting for a perfect test reduces the surveillance accuracy by $approx$ 3%, by reducing the PPV, but not the sensitivity, of the system (@fig-alert-proportion-correct, @fig-outbreak-detect-proportion-correct).
-For all dynamical noise simulated scenarios, this is consistent with, or higher than, the accuracy achievable with an RDT-like imperfect test, but lower than achievable under static background noise.
+In a system with static noise, imperfect tests can achieve slightly higher accuracy than perfect, lagged tests (@fig-accuracy).
+Given dynamical background noise, perfect, lagged, tests outperform imperfect tests.

+A delay in test results reporting does not affect the optimized threshold (T#sub([O])) (@fig-alert-threshold).
-This always leads to an increase in the median delay from outbreak start to alert, relative to a perfect test with no result delays, as well as imperfect tests (@fig-delay).
+However, it always leads to an increase in the median delay from outbreak start to alert, relative to a perfect test with no result delays, as well as imperfect tests (@fig-delay).
 Under high dynamical noise ($gt.eq Lambda (6)$) and high testing rates ($gt.eq$ 50%) with imperfect tests, the extremely low optimal threshold results in a very sensitive alert system and large negative delays i.e., the alerts are triggered by false positive test results before the start of the outbreak (@fig-delay).

 #figure(